 Ambitious Partnership Working Alongside Nations and Communities

-Enduring Earth is a visionary collaboration between The Nature Conservancy, The Pew Charitable Trusts, World Wildlife Fund, and ZOMALAB, the family office of Ben and Lucy Ana Walton.
-This ambitious initiative works alongside nations and communities worldwide to accelerate conservation efforts, address the climate and biodiversity crises, and support economic development.
-Our goal is to protect and conserve the planet’s oceans, lands, and freshwater while securing long-term financing for conservation, economic diversification, and community prosperity.
+Enduring Earth is a visionary collaboration between The Nature Conservancy, The Pew Charitable Trusts, World Wildlife Fund, and ZOMALAB.
+This ambitious initiative works alongside nations and communities worldwide to accelerate conservation efforts and address the biodiversity crises, and support economic development.
+Our goal is to support local leaders to protect and conserve the planet’s oceans, lands, and freshwater while securing long-term financing for conservation, economic diversification, and community prosperity.

 At the heart of Enduring Earth’s strategy is a model called Project Finance for Permanence (PFP), which secures sustained funding for conservation projects by linking financial investments to measurable goals that deliver both social and environmental benefits.
-We aim to protect over half a billion hectares of lands, oceans, and freshwater by 2030.
-By safeguarding these critical ecosystems, we help nations achieve durable conservation, boost community prosperity, and contribute to global efforts such as the 30 by 30 target, the fight against climate change, and the fulfillment of the U.N.
+We aim to protect over half a billion hectares of lands, ocean, and freshwater by 2030.
+By conserving these critical ecosystems, we will support nations in their work to secure durable conservation, boost community prosperity, and contribute to global efforts such as the 2030 Biodiversity Framework targets, and the fulfillment of the U.N.
 Sustainable Development Goals.

 A hallmark of the PFP model is its multi-party commitment, which unites all participants in a collaborative agreement based on shared conservation goals, community development plans, and pledges of investment.
 This ensures that the resources and efforts dedicated to conservation will have a lasting and transformative impact.
 By providing additional assurances to environmental stewards, PFPs support the long-term sustainability of protected areas.